lmfresneda/clock-alarm-extension/README.md

 * The alarm sound is heard for five seconds.
 * The notification is seen for five seconds.
 If you click on it, it will hide.

-## How to install
+## How to try this extension

-This extension is not in the Chrome Web Store.
+This extension is not in the Chrome Web Store, but you can try it.

 * [Download package](https://github.com/lmfresneda/chrome-ext-clock-alarm/archive/master.zip) and decompress it.
 * In Google Chrome, go to `chrome://extensions/` page and check `Developer mode`: